 When you think of local cuisine, New York pizza or the city’s best bagels probably come to mind.
-But while pit-smoked brisket and ribs are more readily associated with the south, the best BBQ restaurants in NYC is here to boost the North’s grilled-meat bona fides.
-Tackling a range of regional and global barbecue styles, these ’cue joints carve up everything from smoked brisket to hot links and burnt ends.
-From subterranean jazz clubs to a sprawling Williamsburg smokehouse, here’s where to find the best BBQ restaurants in NYC.
+While pit-smoked brisket and sauced ribs are more readily associated with the south, the best BBQ restaurants in NYC are here to boost the North’s grilled-meat bona fides.
+Tackling a range of regional and global barbecue styles, these joints are carving up everything from smoked brisket and burnt ends to hot dogs and sausages.

 RECOMMENDED: Full guide to the best restaurants in NYC

 This wood-paneled 120-seat smokehouse is a collaboration between self-taught pit master Billy Durney and restaurateur Christopher Miller (Smith & Mills, Warren 77).
 Inspired by his Brooklyn upbringing and travels through the South, Durney turns out 'cue with global influences.
 Dig into smoked meats both American (Texas-style brisket, North Carolina–inspired baby back ribs) and international (smoked jerk chicken, lamb belly banh mi).

 Josh Bowen’s meat shrine sparked a renaissance in Queens—now home to three new-wave smokehouses—when it opened in 2011, resurrecting a legacy started by shuttered Pearson’s Texas Barbecue.
 The Hill Country alum’s Kansas City specialties draw in neighborhood families and burnt-end addicts, who make the trek down a desolate stretch of Long Island City for the fatty morsels of brisket deckle.
 Grab a beer from a bar stocked with both local and foreign brews (Rockaway ESB, Hitachino White ale) on your way to the mural-decorated backyard garden.